OReyesMatte/MEDUSSA/README.md

 - `FMSeg`: the segmentation model for deconvolved membranes
 - `RawFMSeg`: the segmentation model for non-deconvolved membranes

-Images (training and testing images and masks) can be found in:
+Training and test images and masks can be found at https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD2350

 ## Figure reproducibility